Dasharo/docs/docs/ecosystem/overview.md

 * Transparent Validation - Dasharo Transparent Validation (DTV) is a set of software, firmware and hardware components with the goal of simplifying and improving long term maintenance of Dasharo firmware.
-In this section we introduce components, which belong to DTV.
+In this section we introduce components which belong to DTV.
 * Testing Infrastructure - Part of Dasharo Transparent Validation responsible for scheduling automated testing, publishing test results and interacting with Dasharo Production in area of release candidate quality confirmation.